dsl-logo

 Your relationship status or gender

-There's more of a grey area around whether or not a credit enquiry will impact your credit score.
-In short, it depends on the type of inquiry and the lender.
+Whether or not a credit enquiry will impact your credit score depends on the type of inquiry and the lender.

-Cochrane said consumers should ask the lender for clarification re how an inquiry will be treated.
+Cochrane said consumers should ask the lender for clarification regarding how an inquiry will be treated.

 “In some cases, such as pre-qualification enquiries, lenders might look at your credit score without leaving a footprint on your credit file,” she said.